-- Prior to the Town Plan Commission meeting when the matter will be heard, the Town Planner may review the request and discuss the matter with the Town Building Inspector, view the proposed location and may submit a written recommendation to the Town Plan Commission.
-Along with the recommendation the Town Planner shall advise the Town Plan Commission as to whether the proposed construction will be in compliance with all applicable state, federal, County and Town codes, statutes, rules, regulations and Codes if the special exception was granted. - (d) The Town Plan Commission shall consider the matter at the next scheduled Town Plan Commission meeting provided said application is filed at least 14 days prior to said meeting.
-The petitioner shall be given an opportunity to be heard regarding the matter at the scheduled meeting. - (e) The Town Plan Commission shall approve, deny or conditionally approve the special exception petition in accordance with the requirements and conditions of this Section.
-The Town Plan Commission shall issue its decision in writing. - (2) Requirements and conditions.
-In order to approve or conditionally approve a special exception petition, the Town Plan Commission must find all the following to be true regarding the proposed construction: - (a) The proposed construction must be outside of the 100-year floodplain and the first floor must be at least two (2) feet above the 100-year floodplain.
-Note: Any lands within the floodplain are zoned C-1 conservancy district or EFO (existing floodplain overlay district).

-- (b) The proposed construction must be in compliance with all applicable state, federal, County and Town codes, statutes, rules, regulations and ordinances if the special exception is granted. - (c) The proposed construction must be aesthetically compatible with the surrounding neighborhood. - (d) The Town Plan Commission shall require the petitioner to file a deed restriction stating that the proposal has been authorized through the special exception procedure in the Town Zoning Code.
-Such deed restrictions shall be recorded with the Waukesha County Register of Deeds Office in a form that is subject to the approval of the Town Attorney. - (e) The Town Plan Commission must find that the special exception will not have an adverse impact on the health, safety or general welfare, will not conflict with the spirit and intent of the Town Zoning Code, and will not otherwise be detrimental to the Town or the immediate neighborhood where the construction would be located.

-- The Town Plan Commission may require additional conditions and restrictions, including but not limited to conditions related to screening and landscaping. - A deed restriction in a form approved by the Town Attorney shall be filed in the Waukesha County Register of Deeds Office prior to issuance of any building permit, indicating a special exception has been granted and recording any conditions of approval, including the statement that the structure may only be used for personal use and cannot be used for any type of commercial purposes unless otherwise permitted by the Town Zoning Code. - (h) A vegetative buffer plan shall be reviewed and approved by the Town Plan Commission. - (i) No special exceptions shall be allowed from the height requirements of this R-4 zoning district.
+- (3) Prior to the town Plan Commission meeting when the matter will be heard, the town planner shall review the request and discuss the matter with the town building inspector, view the proposed location and shall submit a written recommendation to the town Plan Commission.
+Along with the recommendation the town planner shall advise the town Plan Commission as to whether the proposed construction will be in compliance with all applicable state, federal, county and town codes, statutes, rules, regulations and ordinances if the special exception was granted. - (4) The town Plan Commission shall consider the matter at the next scheduled Plan Commission meeting provided said application is filed at least 21 days prior to said meeting.
+The petitioner shall be given an opportunity to be heard regarding the matter at the scheduled meeting. - (5) The town Plan Commission shall approve, deny or conditionally approve the special exception petition in accordance with the requirements and conditions of this Section.
+The town Plan Commission shall issue its decision in writing. - (B) Requirements and conditions.
+In order to approve or conditionally approve a special exception petition, the town Plan Commission must find all the following to be true regarding the proposed construction: - (1) The proposed construction must be outside of the 100-year floodplain and the first floor must be at least two feet above the 100-year floodplain.
+Note: Any lands within the floodplain are zoned C-1 conservancy district or EFO (existing floodplain overlay district). - (2) The proposed construction must be in compliance with all applicable state, federal, county and town codes, statutes, rules, regulations and ordinances if the special exception is granted. - (3) The proposed construction must be aesthetically compatible with the surrounding neighborhood. - (4) The town Plan Commission shall require the petitioner to file a deed restriction stating that the proposal has been authorized through the special exception procedure in the town zoning ordinance.
+Such deed restrictions shall be recorded with the Waukesha County Register of Deeds Office in a form that is subject to the approval of the town attorney. - (5) The town Plan Commission must find that the special exception will not have an adverse impact on the health, safety or general welfare, will not conflict with the spirit and intent of the town zoning ordinance, and will not otherwise be detrimental to the town or the immediate neighborhood where the construction would be located. - (6) The town Plan Commission may require additional conditions and restrictions, including but not limited to conditions related to screening and landscaping. - (7) A deed restriction in a form approved by the town attorney shall be filed in the Waukesha County Register of Deeds Office prior to issuance of any building permit, indicating a special exception has been granted and recording any conditions of approval, including the statement that the structure may only be used for personal use